OSU-Haolin/Pedestrian_Crossing_Intention_Prediction/readme.md

 This work improves the existing pedestrian crossing prediction method by considering global context into the model, and achieves the latest state-of-the-art performance.

+This work is heavily based on `Kotseruba, Iuliia, Amir Rasouli, and John K. Tsotsos.
+"Benchmark for Evaluating Pedestrian Action Prediction."
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, pp. 1258-1268, 2021.`

 ## Environment

 python = 3.8